2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 2. look at your actual floor plan

-3. if needed, add birth-date context
+3. if you want to go deeper, add birth-date context

-If you want the broader yearly overview, start with the 2026 zodiac overview.
+If you want the broader yearly overview, start with the 2026 Chinese zodiac overview.
 If you want a more personal layer, use the Day Master calculator.

 Mistake 5: trying to fix the whole house at once